The 25 FIFA Ultimate Team Cards The Streets Will Never Forget

 Antonio Di Natale (FIFA 10):

-The Udinese legend posted a collage of all of his FIFA cards a few days back.
+The Udinese legend posted a collage of all of his FIFA cards last year.
 This one was utter filth.

 Felipe Santana (FIFA 13):

 Yet another machine of a Brazilian centre-back.
 Him, Naldo and Dede in back three should have been illegal.

 Victor Ibarbo (FIFA 14):

 Only OGs will remember this legend of the game.
 Terrorised defenders left right and centre.

 The definition of 'the streets will never forget'.
 There was nothing better than pulling off a five-star skill move and cutting in from the right with Ben Arfa.

 If you wanted a relatively cheap, rapid striker to do the business up top in your Premier League team, look no further than this bagsman.

 One of the greatest FIFA cards of all-time, hands down.
 With a disgusting 96 pace, Marvell Wynne would easily outpace the fastest attackers

 Maikon Leite (FIFA 12):